excelsky/msan622/final-project/README.md

 ![IMAGE](1bubble.jpg)

-#### Techniques 2: Heat Map  ####
+#### Technique 2: Heat Map  ####
 This plot uses three long data from `initiate.R`: `melt4e`, `melt4o`, and `melt4w`.
 They all are generated from a `melt` function in a `reshape2` package.
 They are only different by the `variable` and the `value` columns: highest degree in education for `melt4e`, occupation for `melt4o`, and work class for `melt4w`.

 Before I create these three long datasets, I created a `data4` dataset shown in `initiate.R`.
 It has only columns of work class, highest degree in education, occupation, and countries.
 Then I created three empty datasets -- `data4e`, `data4o`, and `data4w` -- whose column length is the length of first three columns respectively and row length is the length of the countries.
 Then I used double for-loops with `if` statements to fill in the empty elements in these three datasets.
 This step enabled me to have three datasets of 'counts' in all of the elements.
-For example, shows the arithmetic mean of numerical data of each country: age, capital gain, capital loss, education years, and hours per week.
-It contains not only countries, but also the corresponding continents.
-I hard-coded those continents, because they are not many and there are only 4-continent representation.
-I deleted `Guam and USVI` for this dataset, because it belongs to more than one continent.
+For example, in `data4e`, the element with a column of `South Korea` and a row of `Doctorate` shows the number of doctorate people in South Korea.
+Then I converted these datasets to long datasets by using `melt`.

-The lie factor
+The lie factor is somewhat poor.
+A size of each block in a heat map does not mean its significance.
+It is treated all equal.
+Therefore, a heat map ignores a lie factor.
+My heat map is the same.
+I cannot avoid the distortion in the lie factor.

 The data density is farily high.
 I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
 In other words, I alloted three times more space for the main panel to the side panel.